 60 Pages Posted: 24 Jan 2021 Last revised: 13 Dec 2022

 Through repeated interactions, firms today refine their understanding of individual users' preferences adaptively for personalization.
 In this paper, we use a continuous-time bandit model to analyze firms that recommend content to multi-homing consumers, a representative setting for strategic learning of consumer preferences to maximize lifetime value.
 In both monopoly and duopoly settings, we compare a forward-looking recommendation algorithm that balances exploration and exploitation to a myopic algorithm that only maximizes the quality of the next recommendation.
-Our analysis shows that firms competing for users' attention focuses more on exploitation than exploration than a monopoly does.
-When users are impatient, competition decreases the return from developing forward-looking algorithms.
-On the other hand, development of the forward-looking algorithm may hurt users under monopoly but always benefits users under competition.
-Competing firms' decisions to invest in the forward-looking algorithm creates a prisoner's dilemma unless the development cost is sufficiently low.
-Our results provide implications for AI adoption as well as for policy makers on the effect of market power on innovation and consumer welfare.
+Our analysis shows that compared to a monopoly, firms competing for users' attention focus more on exploitation than exploration.
+When users are impatient, competition decreases the return from developing a forward-looking algorithm.
+In contrast, development of a forward-looking algorithm may hurt users under monopoly but always benefits users under competition.
+Competing firms' decisions to invest in a forward-looking algorithm can create a prisoner's dilemma.
+Our results have implications for AI adoption as well as for policy makers on the effect of market power on innovation and consumer welfare.